pvdvreede-old/flow/README.md

 Flow uses an array of custom objects that may contain more of the same to build the flow.
 The object looks like:

     var flow_item = {
-        "name" :        "Text to display on the object, this can use '\n' new line symbols", "colour" :      "Colour of the object on the flow diagram", "connections":  "An array of flow objects that this flow object is connected to, which can be more than one."
+        name        :        "Text to display on the object, this can use '\n' new line symbols", colour      :      "Colour of the object on the flow diagram", connections :  "An array of flow objects that this flow object is connected to, which can be more than one."
     };

+An example of a single flow passing through three objects would be:
+    var flow_objects = [{
+        name : "Item 1",
+        colour: "blue",
+        connections: [{
+            name : "Item 2",
+            colour: "red",
+            connections: [{
+                name : "Item 3",
+                colour: "black",
+                connections: []
+            }]
+    }];